praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-extension.md

 Use this section to set up [eVars and Props](https://marketing.adobe.com/resources/help/en_US/sc/implement/props_eVars.html), and to create hierarchies.

-Global variables are variables that are set on the Analytics tracking object when that object is initialized on the page.
+Global variables are variables that are set on the [!DNL Analytics] tracking object when that object is initialized on the page.
 Any variables you set here will be set when the tracking object is created on each page.
 Once these variables are set, they are just like any other variables set any other way.
 Specifically, this means that a rule can modify, change, or clear these variables.

 If your web application typically sends one beacon per page, this section can help make it simple to set your variables in one place.
 If your application sends more than one beacon per page \(such as in a single-page application\), and you need to clear your variables and reset them using the same tracking object, it is simpler to rely on rules to set and clear your variables.

 ## Link Tracking

-Select an option from the Link Tracking section of the configuration page.
+Select an option from the [!UICONTROL Link Tracking] section of the configuration page.
 The following configuration options are available:

 ### Enable ClickMap

-[ClickMap](https://marketing.adobe.com/resources/help/en_US/sc/user/clickmap.html) is a plug-in for Internet Explorer and Firefox, and a module of Reports & Analytics.
+[ClickMap](https://marketing.adobe.com/resources/help/en_US/sc/user/clickmap.html) is a plug-in for [!DNL Internet Explorer] and [!DNL Firefox], and a module of [!DNL Reports & Analytics].

 ### Track download links